yndajas/Algorithms/README.md

 <b>Implementations:</b> JavaScript

-Print a chessboard (using "#" and "_" to represent black and white cells) in the console.
+Build a string representing a chessboard (using "#" and "_" to represent black and white cells).
 Optioanlly customise board size and the strings that appear in alternating cells.
+By default, the string will be returned, but it can instead be printed directly.

 ### Count unique values